auth0/docs/articles/product-lifecycle/migration/migration-oauthro-oauthtoken.md

   - secure-an-api
   - migrate
 ---
-# Migration Guide: Resource Owner Password Credentials Exchange
+# Resource Owner Password Credentials Exchange Migration Guide

 Support for Resource Owner Password was added to [oauth/token](/api/authentication#authorization-code).
 Usage of the [oauth/ro](/api/authentication#resource-owner) endpoint was deprecated on July 08, 2017.